DBCDK/serviceprovider/README.md

 ## Communication with the API

 HTTP endpoints can be accesses on `/api/$ENDPOINT_NAME` with the parameters in a post request, ie.:

     curl -X POST \
          -H "Content-Type: application/json" \
          -d '{"query":"(1q84)","offset":0,"worksPerPage":12,"sort":"rank_frequency"}' \
          http://localhost:8080/api/getOpenSearchResultList

 will search for "1q84".

 ## Installation / getting it to run

 **IMPORTANT** the serviceprovider only runs on DBCs internal network as it serve as the gateway to the services.

+It depends on a authorisation server to serve the configuration.

+You can run a local configuration server, w
 The current version depends on the existance for `config.json`, which has the list of internal DBC-services etc.
 These information should be delivered through environment or the authentification server later on.
-A sample file without passwords etc. is: `config.json.sample`, and that one can also be used for building / running tests when outside of DBCs network.
+A sample file without passwords etc. is: `context-sample.json`, and that one can also be used for building / running tests when outside of DBCs network.
-The full config for running on the internal network lies in `config.json.nc` and is encrypted (with the password that was also previously used to get access to the config).
+The full config for running on the internal network lies in `context.json.nc` and is encrypted (with the password that was also previously used to get access to the config).
-The `config.json.sample` is automatically copied to `config.json` on npm install.
+The `context.json.sample` is automatically copied to `context.json` on npm install.

 ### Dependencies